joelek/multipass/readme.md

 }
 ```

 Please note that GleSYS employs a whitelisting system for access keys to their API.
-You must explicitly allow the hostname or IP of the machine running Multipass for all keys used by Multipass.
+You must explicitly allow the hostname or IP of the machine running Multipass for all keys handed to Multipass.
 You can create access keys and configure access control through their control panel.

 ### Multiple hostnames